What's It Like Having Crohn's Disease?

 It takes many years of active disease to get to this point, in fact, around 75% of Crohnies will get surgery at some point (typically within the first 10 - 20 years of their diagnosis).

-When I was getting a barium enema done, I saw the healthy part of my colon that was wide, but then my sigmoid section looked like it was bridging the two thick parts with a skinny straw.
+While I was getting a barium enema done, I saw the healthy part of my colon that was wide, but then my sigmoid section looked like it was bridging the two thick parts with a skinny straw.
 This stricture could not be temporarily widened with ballooning, could not be healed with biologics or steroids, therefore, it would have to be removed.

 Common Crohn's Disease Symptoms